DreamedWave/Thursday-Morning-Graduatin/building.md

 ﻿# Building Thursday Morning Graduatin'

+(This is literally just a modified version of Kade Engine 1.6's Building Guide but we ball!!!)

 **Please note** that these instructions are for compiling/building Thursday Morning Graduatin'.
 If you just want to play the mod, just download it from [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!

 **Also note**: you should be familiar with the commandline.
 If not, read this [quick guide by ninjamuffin](https://ninjamuffin99.newgrounds.com/news/post/1090480).